hoani/RoBus/docs/README.md

 The RoBus protocol defines six categories by default.
 However, an application may define more categories when needed.

-See the packet category section for predefined category roles.

 ### Separator, Compound, End characters

 These configuration items define the utf-8 characters used in encoded packets.
 They may be changed to suit a users application if they meet the following rules: